 If you live in a region where the temperature drops below freezing; here are some tips to help protect your home during cold spells.

 Frozen water in pipes causes pressure to build and could result in the pipes bursting at their weakest point.

 Pipes in attics, crawl spaces and outside walls are particularly vulnerable to this concern, especially when they are subjected to cold air coming through utility line holes.

 Follow these tips to keep your pipes from freezing:

 - Fix exposed pipes with insulation sleeves or wrapping.
 The more insulation, the better.

-- Use caulking to seal cracks and holes in and around foundations near water pipes.
+- Use Caulking to seal cracks and holes in outside all and foundations near water pipes.

 - Keep cabinets doors open during cold spells to allow warm air to circulate around pipes, especially in the kitchen or bathroom.

 - Allow a slow trickle of water to flow through faucets connected to pipes to run through unheated or unprotected spaces.